Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Compress-Store Architecture

-The other alternative applicable methods include proof of stake(PoS), proof of Space (PoSpace), proof of Stoage(PoS) and proof of Importance (PoI) etc \cite{sankar2017}. and none of which require elevated CPU and ASIC requirements for better throughput performance and green decentralization.
-In Proof of Storage (PoS), miners have to show a proof for enough storage space to store the corresponding data and will have to guarantee that it never erases data in their local or remotely owned storage slots.
-There are few ways of implementing PoS in literature depending on what is exactly being achieved.
-Some of PoS schemes include Proof of Retrievability, Provable Data possession, Proof of Replication and the most common implementations to all is to use cryptographic operations and periodic auditing protocols \cite{atheniese2007}.
+The other alternative applicable consensus methods include Proof of Stake (PoS) \cite{eth20}, Proof of Space (PoSpace), Proof of Storage (PoSt) and Proof of Importance (PoI) etc \cite{sankar2017}.
+We immediately realize that none of these methods require elevated CPU and ASIC requirements for better throughput performance leading to greener decentralization.
+In PoSt, miners have to show a proof for enough storage space to store the corresponding data and will have to guarantee that it never erases data in their local or remotely owned storage slots.
+There are few ways of implementing PoSt in literature depending on what is exactly being achieved.
+Some of PoSt schemes include Proof of Retrievability (PoR) \cite{shacham2008}, Provable Data Possession (PDP) \cite{liPOS2020}, Proof of Replication (PoRep) \cite{Benet2017} and the most common implementations to all is to use cryptographic operations and periodic auditing protocols \cite{atheniese2007}.
+In a typical application, the provers generate a set of challenges which requires accesses to random parts of the data. {T}he generations of such proofs are performed at random times with a limitation on the time between two consecutive challenges generated for the same data.

+Since the ideal decentralized computer system is expected to establish both decentralized computing and storage at the same time, it is essential that we provide in our video surveillance system \textbf{(1)} Video Processing (compression in our particular case) \textbf{(2)} Data storage \textbf{(3)} Immutability and \textbf{(4)} Security all at the same time.
+Note that providing such qualities in a conventional centralized framework would lead to inefficient utilization of resources, governance of one body or organization in our surveillance application {(centralization)} and increased system costs.